Phantomojo/Vanta-ledger/README.md

 - Original concept by Phantomojo
 - Developed with assistance from Manus AI
-- Inspired by MPesa, Instagram, and modern fintech apps
+- Inspired by Notion, MPesa, Instagram, and modern fintech apps